devaansh100/CLIPTrans/README.md

 # [CLIPTrans](https://devaansh100.github.io/projects/cliptrans/)
-This repository is the official code implementation for the paper "Transferring Visual Knowledge with Pre-trained Models for Multimodal Machine Translation", accepted at ICCV'23.
+This repository is the official code implementation for the paper "Transferring Visual Knowledge with Pre-trained Models for Multimodal Machine Translation", published at ICCV'23.

 # Setup